Predictions from this Video

 Status

-Fannie Mae and Freddie Mac are estimated to take at least 5 to 15 years to privatize due to capital reserve requirements.
+Fannie Mae and Freddie Mac will not be ready for privatization for at least 5 years, and potentially up to 15 years, due to insufficient capital reserves.

 Pending